openvinotoolkit/openvino/src/frontends/paddle/docs/paddle_frontend_architecture.md

     convert--recursively parse all operations from the model-->ov_model
 ```

-* The input to the Paddle Frontend is the PaddlePaddle protobuf model, and the output is the `ov::Model` which is semantically equivalent to the input.
+* The input to the Paddle Frontend is a PaddlePaddle protobuf model, and the output is the `ov::Model` which is semantically equivalent to the input.
-* Paddle Frontend is the implementation of the OpenVINO Frontend, which implements two major interfaces.
-The first interface is `load` that reads the Paddle protobuf model and represents it to `InputModel` with `OpPlaces` and `TensorPlaces`.
-The second interface is `convert` that represents `InputModel` with `ov::Model` by semantically mapping these Places into OpenVINO opset.
+* Paddle Frontend is an implementation of the OpenVINO Frontend, which implements two main interfaces.
+The first interface is `load`, which reads a Paddle protobuf model and represents it using `InputModel` with `OpPlaces` and `TensorPlaces`.
+The second interface is `convert`, which represents the `InputModel` with `ov::Model` by semantically mapping these Places to the OpenVINO opset.

 ## See also